justbytes/behind_the_site/README.md

 ## Description

-My motivation for this product was to create a tool for someone trying to keep track of their store.
-I wanted to make this to test my backend skills and possibly help a local buisness.
-If this project was complete it would help someone organize the stock of they're products.
+My motivation for this app was for users trying to keep track of their store's inventory.

 ## Table of Contents